 - Email: [email protected]

-For more information visit our Patients & Visitors section or while you are a patient in the hospital access the GetWell Network:
+For more information visit our Patients & Visitors section of the website.

 If you are not satisfied with our resolution or choose not to use our complaint process, you also have the right to contact a state agency:

 - Wisconsin Department of Health and Family Services Bureau of Quality Assurance

 Phone: (608) 266-8481